slyrackgo/EventPlanner/README.md

 Future improvement:

 - refactor for a cleaner code
-- Add featuer that allows to choose food at the event and music preference
+- Add technical features that allows you to choose food at the event and music preference
-- add more options for the user to further personalise their event cards, such as being able to choose from a selection of fonts and uploading their own pictures on to their cards.
+- add more options for the user to further personalise their event cards, such as being able to choose from a selection of fonts and uploading their own pictures onto their cards.